rbdannenberg/soundcool/src/README.md

       - in a terminal, `node -v` to get the current version if any
       - if the version is not v10.16.0, uninstall node.js:
         - maybe `nvm` is the best approach
-        - if you used brew, `brew install nvm`, or you can also try
+        - brew will no longer install v10.16.0, but you may need to clear out a brew installation:
           - `brew uninstall node`
           - `brew cleanup`
           - `rm -f /usr/local/bin/npm /usr/local/lib/dtrace/node.d`
           - `rm -rf ~/.npm`
+          - `rm /opt/homebrew/bin/npm`
         - otherwise, the [brute force approach (tested) is here](https://gist.github.com/TonyMtz/d75101d9bdf764c890ef)
       - install node 10.16.0
         - again, mayb `nvm` is the best approach
-        - if you use brew, `brew install nmv`, or `brew install node@10`
-        - otherwise download and install [the .pkg file](https://nodejs.org/dist/v10.16.0/node-v10.16.0.pkg)
+        - otherwise (tested) download and install [the .pkg file](https://nodejs.org/dist/v10.16.0/node-v10.16.0.pkg)
   - NPM 6.10.0+
   	- Linux/OS X note: NPM version is 6.9.0 for Node 10.16.
 They are installed together.
   - MySQL 8.0+